Skip to content

 The games that don’t cross-save (even though half the internet says they do)

 Here’s the one that starts arguments.
-Stardew Valley, Hollow Knight, Cuphead, Skyrim, Undertale, Disco Elysium, Don’t Starve Together, the Persona ports, Dragon Quest XI S. None of these officially cross-save between a Steam Deck and a Switch.
+Stardew Valley, Hollow Knight, Cuphead, Skyrim, Undertale, Disco Elysium, Don’t Starve Together, the Persona ports, Dragon Quest XI S, Monster Hunter Rise.
+None of these officially cross-save between a Steam Deck and a Switch.

 You will find guides claiming otherwise.
 What they’re describing is manual save-file transfer, and on the Switch side that requires custom firmware to pull a save off the console and inject it back.
 On a standard, unmodified Switch, which is what nearly everyone owns, there is no supported way to move these saves in or out.
 So for practical purposes, on these games, your Deck save and your Switch save are two separate lives.
 Finish a Stardew farm on the Deck and it stays on the Deck.